margaretstorey/cscwuvic2018/project.md

 Prepare a **5 min pitch presentation** with three to five slides (upload or add a link to a Slack channel before class).
 Your pitch should describe what you hope to achieve, why you work on this project, what process you will follow, and any risks you may anticipate.

 The **proposal** will vary depending on the kind of project you decide to work on and should only be about two pages long submitted as markdown on GitHub.
+List the main milestones you plan to meet in your project (these are likely to be updated throughout the term!)

 **Design & Analysis projects should include:**
 Description of the target application, users, and task(s).